-6.3.
-IPR Conditions (ISO/IEC Directives)
+7.3 IPR conditions (ISO/IEC Directives)

 Proponents are advised that this call is being made in the framework and subject to the common patent policy of ITU-T/ITU-R/ISO/IEC and other established policies of these standardization organizations.
-The persons named below as contacts can assist potential submitters in identifying the relevant policy information.
+The contact persons named in Section 9 can assist potential submitters in identifying the relevant policy information.